-The Dublin Institute for Advanced Studies is delighted to invite entries for the inaugural ‘Reach for the Stars’ astrophotography competition.
+The Dublin Institute for Advanced Studies is running the inaugural ‘Reach for the Stars’ astrophotography competition in 2021.

-We are looking for the best astro-photographs taken in Ireland over the period 1st January 2020 to 31st March 2021.
+Launched in December 2020, the competition called for the best astro-photographs taken in Ireland over the period 1st January 2020 to 31st March 2021.
+The closing date for entries was 2nd April 2021, so the competition is now closed.

-Entrants may submit up to three images to the competition.
-The images must:
+Entrants were invited to submit up to three images to the competition.
+The images had to:

 - Be the original work of the person submitting the entry;